Skip to main content

 A strong onboarding sequence typically runs to three to five emails spread over the first two weeks.
 The first should arrive within minutes of sign-up, confirming enrolment and summarising the key benefits in plain, direct language.
 The second, sent a day or two later, can walk through how to earn and redeem.
 Subsequent emails can highlight specific rewards available, introduce tier structure, or offer a small activation bonus to encourage a first transaction.

 Keep the copy direct and the design clean.
-New members do not need to understand every nuance of the programme immediately.
+New members do not need to understand every nuance of the program immediately.
 They need to know what is in it for them and what to do next.
-One of the most consistent loyalty email campaign best practices is this: remove friction from the first action.
+One of the most consistent loyalty email campaign best practices is this: remove friction from the first step.
 Make the value obvious and the next step simple.
 Members who redeem within their first 60 days are significantly more likely to remain active at the 12-month mark.

 Redemption Nudges: Driving Engagement at the Right Moment